badal-io/airflow2-local-ci-cd/ci-cd/README.md

    - Imports variables form the composer-airflow-vars.json file in to Airflow database.

 12. <strong> id: `update-vars` </strong>
    - Adds/Updates varibales and their values into the Composer environment.
 Variables/Values are populated in the `variables/composer-env-vars` file (comma separated KEY=VALUE).
-If no changes are in varibales/values, this step will be skipped.
+If no changes are in variables/values, this step will be skipped.
 Please note, this step does not remove a variable, this has to be done manually from the Composer UI.

 13. <strong> id: `update-config` </strong>
    - Adds/Updates configuration lines in Composer.
 Configuration items should be populated in the `composer/composer-config` file.
 A list of Airflow config override KEY=VALUE pairs to set.
-If a config override exists, its value is updated; otherwise, a new config override is created.
+If a config override exists, its value is updated; otherwise, a new config overrides is created.
 If no changes in configuration, this step will be skipped.
-Please note, this step does not remove configuration, this has to be done manually from the Composer UI.
+Please note, this step does not remove the configuration, this has to be done manually from the Composer UI.

 14. <strong> id: `update-PyPi` </strong>
    - Adds/Updates/Removes PyPi packages in Composer.
 Items should be populated in the `docker/requirements-composer.txt` file.